VinID-lab/vinidpay-android-sdk/README.md

 ```
 dependencies {
     implementation"org.jetbrains.kotlin:kotlin-stdlib-jdk7:$kotlin_version"
-    implementation "com.vingroup.vinid.pay:pay-sdk:1.0.5"
+    implementation "com.vingroup.vinid.pay:pay-sdk:1.0.6"
     ...
 }
 ```

+*NOTE:
-*NOTE: Because this SDK is written in Kotlin so make sure your app supports kotlin's standard lib.*
+- Because this SDK is written in Kotlin so make sure your app supports kotlin's standard lib.*
+- If you use version 1.0.6 or later, please use `com.vingroup.vinid.sandbox` instead of `com.vingroup.vinid.uat`

 #### Manual Install